nmusers/docs/content/Reference manual/$aesinit.md

 ## $AESINIT {#aesinit}

-Marks the beginning of abbreviated code for the AES routine
+Marks the beginning of abbreviated code for the AES routine.

 ## CONTEXT {#context}